^

 Paracetamol

-• Mechanism of action: Paracetamol has an analgesic (pain-relieving) and antipyretic effect, blocking the synthesis of prostaglandins in the central nervous system (CNS).
+• Mechanism of action: Paracetamol has an analgesic (pain-relieving) and antipyretic effect by blocking the synthesis of prostaglandins in the central nervous system (CNS).
 It inhibits the enzyme cyclooxygenase (COX), which leads to a decrease in the formation of prostaglandins, which are responsible for pain and inflammation.

-• Effects: Reducing body temperature and relieving pain from colds and flu.
+• Effects: Reduces body temperature and relieves pain during colds and flu.

 Chlorphenamine maleate